 The kids are all weird.
 And we wouldn't want it any other way!

-By Faerie Light: Tales of the Fair Folk (paperback)
+By Faerie Light: Tales of the Fair Folk (ebook)

 An anthology of eighteen dark faerie tales.
 No moralizing here, just messing with your head.
 Don't be expecting happy endings.